hallvard/tdt4250-2018/no.hal.pg/bundles/no.hal.pg.osm/README.md

 ## Implementation

 The implementation consists mainly of generated code and custom method bodies.
-Most noteworthy is how the **GeoLocated**.
+Most noteworthy is how the **GeoLocated** interface provides location data, to make code independent on how the location is stored, e.g. in a **GeoLocation** or **GeoLatLong** object.
 The resource implementation has been extended to speed up loading of large files.